noenomblot/ADA_P3-jekyll/index.md

 Within this simplified space, irregular behavior begins to stand out.
 Highly automated subreddits tend to follow narrow, repetitive patterns, making them easier to isolate than the messier, more diverse behavior of human communities.
 Subreddits that repeatedly exhibit these signatures are flagged as bot-heavy and filtered out of the network.

-The accompanying visualization highlights the fifteen subreddits with the highest estimated levels of automated activity — the noisiest corners of the platform.
+The accompanying visualization highlights the fifteen subreddits with the highest estimated levels of automated activity, the noisiest corners of the platform.

 <figure class="figure text-center">
   <img src="assets/img/Top15subreddits.png"